What Is a Power of Attorney?

 Maryland law requires that financial powers of attorney signed after October 1, 2010, be notarized and include the signature of two adult witnesses (one of whom may be the notary).
 Health care powers of attorney need not be notarized, and in Maryland, a copy of a health care power of attorney is as effective as the “original” for all purposes.
 As with a will or trust, the principal signing a power of attorney must be legally competent at the time he or she executes the document.

 In order to best meet your needs, it is important to choose the right type of power of attorney and ensure it will be implemented properly.
-The Eleff Law Group, is an estate planning firm based in Bethesda, Silver Spring and Maryland with decades of experience.
+The Eleff Law Group, is an estate planning firm with decades of experience and has Maryland offices in Bethesda and Silver Spring, as well as a location Washington, D.C.
 Attorney Susan Eleff and her legal team will listen to your concerns and provide legal solutions that fit your needs.

 Forms of power of attorney in Maryland include: